 Which local housing authority is appropriate?

-What if my client has no local connection with South Cambridgeshire, but wishes to be referred?
+What if I have no local connection to South Cambridgeshire, but would like to be referred?

-If the client is threatened with being made homeless within the next 56 days, we will work with them to try to resolve the problem, so they can stay where they are living (if appropriate).
+If you are threatened with being made homeless within the next 56 days, we will work with you to try to resolve the problem, so you can stay where you are living (if appropriate).

-If the client needs to find somewhere different to live, we will explore a broad range of options, including private rented housing and registering for social rent.
+If you need to find somewhere different to live, we will explore a broad range of options.
+This can include both private rented housing and registering for social rent.

-Those homeless people without a local connection, will be referred to the council area where they do have a connection (unless they have no connection anywhere).
+If the person being referred is already homeless, we will investigate whether they have a local connection to South Cambridgeshire.
+Those who are homeless and without a local connection will be referred to the council area where they do have a connection (unless they have no connection anywhere).

-Organisations that have consent to make a referral to South Cambridgeshire, and who feel it is appropriate to do so, should visit complete their referral through the Housing Assistance Referral Portal.
+Organisations that have consent to make a referral to South Cambridgeshire, and who feel it is appropriate to do so, can complete their referral through the Housing Assistance Referral Portal.